andersonreisoares/academic-cv/content/authors/admin/_index.md

       institution: Brazilian Institute for Space Research
       year: 2019
     - course: Master in Geodetic Sciences and Geoinformation Technology
-      institution: FEDERAL UNIVERSITY OF PERNAMBUCO
+      institution: Federal University of Pernambuco
       year: 2015
     - course: BSc in Artificial Intelligence
       institution: Federal Institute for Education Science and Technology of Paraíba